 Also worth visiting is the Cathedral of San Giovanni, in Ragusa Superiore and built between 1706 and 1760.
 It has a Baroque façade lavishly decorated with a bell tower with spire.
 Inside note in particular the stucco decorations of the 19th century chapels and some paintings by the local painter Salvatore Cascone (20th century).

 The Palazzo Cosentini deserves special attention: built in the 18th century, it is characterized by balconies carved with allegorical figures.
-The Bertini palace is famous for the three masks present in the vaults of the windows, the three heads portraying typical figures of the Baroque era (a beggar, a merchant and a nobleman).
+The Bertini Palazzo is famous for the three masks present in the vaults of the windows, the three heads portraying typical figures of the Baroque era (a beggar, a merchant and a nobleman).

 Troglodyte caves: the province of Ragusa was a land of ancient settlement, with the city at the heart of the archaeological Iblea area.
 This is typified by the troglodyte settlements - dwellings carved into the rock and characterized by winding paths, ramps and steps between them.